Travel.State.Gov > International Travel > Country Information > Fiji International Travel Information

 To enter Fiji, you will need:

-You do not need a visa if you are a tourist staying fewer than four months.
+You do not need a visa if you are a tourist staying less than four months.

 See our webpage on help for U.S. victims of crime overseas.